 What kind of reading intervention is necessary?

-For the child diagnosed with Childhood Apraxia of Speech (CAS) that is already behind his peers in phonemic awareness and reading, the instruction will need to be delivered with great intensity.
+For the child diagnosed with Speech Apraxia that is already behind his peers in phonemic awareness and reading, the instruction will need to be delivered with great intensity.
 Keep in mind that this child is behind his classmates and must make more progress if he is to ever catch up.
 The rest of the class does not stand still to wait, they continue forward.
-Taking a few lessons once or twice a week will never give the student with CAS the opportunity to catch up.
+Taking a few lessons once or twice a week will never give the student with Apraxia of Speech the opportunity to catch up.
 He must make a giant leap; if not, he will always remain behind.

 A child with a speech and language disorder may require as much as 150 to 300 hours of intensive instruction if he is ever going to close the reading gap between himself and his peers.
 The longer identification and effective reading instruction are delayed, the longer the child will need to catch up.
 In general, it takes 100 hours of intensive instruction to progress one year in reading level.
 The sooner this remediation is completed, the sooner the child can progress forward with his peers.

-Karina Richland, M.A. is the Founder of PRIDE Learning Centers, located in Los Angeles and Orange County.
+Karina Richland, M.A. is the Founder of PRIDE Learning Centers, located in Southern California.
 Ms. Richland is a certified reading and learning disability specialist.
-Ms. Richland speaks frequently to parents, teachers, and professionals on learning differences, and writes for several journals and publications.
-You can reach her by email at email@example.com or visit the PRIDE Learning Center website at: www.pridelearningcenter.com
+She speaks frequently to parents, teachers, and professionals on learning differences, and writes for several journals and publications.
+You can visit the PRIDE Learning Center website at: www.pridelearningcenter.com